-Although interest rates rose in 2013, we anticipate that they may remain below historic averages for an extended period of time and that financial markets will continue to have periods of high volatility.
-Invested assets and income are expected to decline in line with reductions in contractholder funds, including \$11.98 billion of investments classified as held for sale as of December 31, 2013 related to the pending sale of Lincoln Benefit Life.
+Interest rates diverged in 2014: U.S. Treasury rates shorter than one year were largely unchanged, rates between 1 year and 3 years increased slightly, and rates 7 years and longer declined and experienced the most significant change during the year.
+We anticipate that interest rates may remain below historic averages for an extended period of time and that financial markets will continue to have periods of high volatility.
+Invested assets and income are expected to decline in line with reductions in contractholder funds.
 Additionally, income will decline as we continue to invest and reinvest proceeds at market yields that are below the current portfolio yield.
-We plan to focus on the following priorities:

-- Shifting the portfolio mix to have less reliance on investments whose returns come primarily from interest payments to investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance including equities and - Investing to the specific needs and characteristics of our business.
+We plan to focus on shifting the portfolio mix over time to have less reliance on investments whose returns come primarily from interest payments to investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance, including limited partnerships, equities and real estate.
+While we anticipate higher returns on these investments over time, the investment income will be more volatile than interest-bearing investments.

-Portfolio composition The composition of the investment portfolio as of December 31, 2013 is presented in the following table.
+Portfolio composition The composition of the investment portfolio as of December 31, 2014 is presented in the following table.

 (\$ in millions) Percent to total

-Fixed income securities (1) \$ 28,75 6 75.8 %
+Fixed income securities (1) \$ 28,117 75.0%

-Mortgage loans 4,17 3 11.0
+Mortgage loans 3,686 9.8

-Equity securities (2) 65 0 1.7
+Equity securities (2) 970 2.6

-Limited partnership interests (3) 2,06 4 5.4
+Limited partnership interests (3) 2,024 5.4

-Short-term investments (4) 59 0 1.6
+Short-term investments (4) 857 2.3

-Policy loans 62 3 1.6
+Policy loans 616 1.7

-Other 1,08 8 2.9
+Other 1,196 3.2

-Total \$ 37,94 4 100.0 %
+Total \$ 37,466 100.0%

 (1) Fixed income securities are carried at fair value.
-Amortized cost basis for these securities was \$27.43 billion.
+Amortized cost basis for these securities was \$25.82 billion.